-- Where an applicant meets the eligibility criteria, they may bid for that property within the deadline given.
-Applicants will be able to make three bids per weekly cycle. - 5.4.2 Applicants may bid for properties using a variety of methods: - Online at www.homechoicensomerset.org.uk - Automated telephone bidding - In person at Town Hall, Weston-super-Mare. - 5.4.3 Applicants will not be permitted to bid for other properties if they have an outstanding offer in place. - 5.4.4 At the close of the bidding cycle and where an applicant appears at the top of more than one shortlist, the applicant will be contacted by the council or a scheme landlord and will be expected to select their preferred property and their details will be made available to the appropriate landlord.
-The other properties will be offered to the next suitable applicant on that shortlist
+- 5.4.1 Where an applicant meets the eligibility criteria, they may bid for that property within the deadline given.Applicants will be able to make three bids per weekly cycle. - 5.4.2 Applicants may bid for properties using the following methods: - Online at https://northsomerset.housingjigsaw.co.uk - Via the Home Choice call centre - 5.4.3 Applicants will not be permitted to bid for other properties if they have an outstanding offer in place. - 5.4.4 At the close of the bidding cycle and where an applicant appears at the top of more than one shortlist, the applicant will be contacted by a scheme landlord and will be expected to select their preferred property and their details will be made available to the appropriate landlord.
+The other properties will be offered to the next suitable applicant on that shortlist.